Anne of Avonlea (1975 film)

-Anne of Avonlea is a film made for television 6-part miniseries, developed in the United Kingdom by the BBC as a sequel to its 1972 Anne of Green Gables miniseries.
-It is based on Anne of Avonlea (1909) and Anne of the Island (1915), both sequels to the 1908 novel Anne of Green Gables by Lucy Maud Montgomery.
-This British version was directed by Joan Craft, with Kim Braden in the role of Anne.
+Anne of Avonlea is a 1975 British television miniseries, produced by the BBC as a sequel to the 1972 miniseries Anne of Green Gables.
+It is based on the novels Anne of Avonlea (1909) and Anne of the Island (1915) by Lucy Maud Montgomery, both sequels to Montgomery's 1908 novel Anne of Green Gables.
+This version was directed by Joan Craft, with Kim Braden in the role of Anne.
 Both had previously worked on the 1972 adaptation of the preceding novel.

 Plot

 Anne begins a new job as a teacher at the local school.
 While working there, she continues to pursue her dream of becoming a published writer by winning a baking soda company's essay contest; fends off several suitors; and returns to Green Gables whenever she can to visit her adoptive mother, Marilla.